-This article is the beginning of in-depth description of Studio Pro, its features and application.
-Let us take a closer look at what does Studio Pro consist of.
+This article is the beginning of an in-depth description of Studio Pro, its features, and its implementation.
+Let us take a closer look at what Studio Pro consists of.

 ElectroNeek Studio Pro is a low-code development environment that utilizes visual programming approach.
 Workflows are built using activity blocks that represent specific actions.

-This is how the main program window looks like.
+This is how the main program screen looks like.
 Below we will provide more detail about the main interface features.

 Main Studio Pro window

-- 'Connect this workflow to Orchestrator' - lets you publish the current workflow to Orchestrator.
+- Publish to Orchestrator SaaS - lets you publish the current workflow to Orchestrator.
 Read more about it in this series of articles.
 Orchestrator Admin Guide, Orchestrator SaaS description

-- 'Run' - these buttons let you launch the bot both in normal and debug mode.
+- Run - these buttons let you launch the bot in normal and debug mode.

 - UI scale - lets you adjust the interface scale.